 Five famous Australian cross-party friendships

 Some people take the view that someone’s politics is important to their character.
-In the often caustic and adversarial world of politics, with politicians clearly polarized on one side of the divide or the other, it would be easy to imagine they hate one another’s guts, wanting nothing better than to see their enemies destroyed professionally and personally.
+In the often caustic and adversarial world of politics, with politicians clearly polarised on one side of the divide or the other, it would be easy to imagine they hate one another’s guts, wanting nothing better than to see their enemies destroyed professionally and personally.
 While sometimes this is the case, there are plenty of examples of the reverse – two politicians from opposite sides who found common ground on a personal level and became fast friends.

 One of the most famous cases was the relationship between the second US President, John Adams, and his successor Thomas Jefferson.
 They corresponded regularly through much of their lives and, though Jefferson beat Adams for the presidency in 1800, they remained on good terms, despite being on very different sides of the political fence.
 They even died on the same day, with Adams’ last words said to be “Jefferson lives” about his friend, unaware Jefferson had died a few hours before.

-As we finish up Museum Week 2019 (13-19 May) with the theme of 'Friendship', here are five examples of friendships that transcended partisanship.
+Here are five examples of friendships that transcended partisanship.

 Fred Daly & Jim Killen